cscorley/dissertation/chapters/1_introduction/2_motivation.md

 When modeling a source code repository, the corpus typically represents a snapshot of the code.
-That is, a topic model is often trained on a corpus that contains documents that represent source code entities (e.g., files, classes, or methods) from a particular version of the software.
+That is, a topic model is often trained on a corpus that contains documents that represent source code entities (e.g., files, classes, or methods) from a particular version of the software at a particular moment in time.
 Keeping such a model up-to-date is expensive, because the frequency and scope of source code changes necessitate retraining the model on the updated corpus [@Rao_2013].
 It may be possible to automate certain maintenance tasks without a model of the complete source code.
-For example, when assigning a developer to a change task, to associate developers with topics that characterize their previous changes we can use a topic model.
+For example, when assigning a developer to a change task, we can use a topic model to relate developers with topics that characterize their previous changes.
 In this scenario, a model of the text changed by each developer may be more useful than a model of the entities changed by each developer.

 While using file-based models is a natural fit for program comprehension tasks such as feature location and bug localization, they still are unable to stay